PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

 \subsection{Sensitivity Study}

-We conduct sensitivity studies on the ASIC clock frequency and data transfer rate between PIM and ASIC to prove the robustness of the PIM-GPT design.

 \textbf{ASIC Frequency} The PIM-GPT ASIC is designed with TSMC 28~nm technology at 1~GHz clock frequency.
-However, frequency scaling is an important technique to optimize the power consumption, especially for edge devices.
+However, frequency scaling is an important technique for power optimization.
 We conduct a sensitivity study of ASIC frequency by varying the latency setting in our simulator.
-Figure \ref{fig12} shows the latency at different clock frequencies for the 8 GPT models, where the latency is normalized with respect to the 1~GHz results.
+Figure \ref{fig14} shows the latency at different clock frequencies for the 8 GPT models, where the latency is normalized with respect to the 1~GHz results.
 Overall there is only a small latency increase when the ASIC frequency scales down from 1~GHz to 200~MHz for all models.
-Even when further scaling down the frequency to 100~MHz, which is 10 times slower than the baseline, the worst case only incurs a performance slowdown of 20\%.
-Moreover, the larger models are less sensitive to the ASIC frequency scaling, since their operations are more dominated by VMM and the proportion of ASIC arithmetic computation is less than in smaller models.
-Therefore, the PIM-GPT design is not sensitive to ASIC clock frequency, which justifies its use for edge applications where power often needs to be optimized by reducing clock frequencies.
+Even when further scaling the frequency down to 100~MHz, which is 10 times slower than the baseline, the worst case only incurs a performance slowdown of 20\%.
+Moreover, larger models are less sensitive to the ASIC frequency scaling, since their operations are more dominated by VMM and the proportion of ASIC arithmetic computation is less than in smaller models.
+Therefore, the PIM-GPT design is not sensitive to ASIC clock frequency, which justifies its use for where power needs to be optimized by reducing clock frequencies.

-\textbf{Data Transmission Rate} The memory interface can be a bottleneck for many computation tasks, even for PIM implementations.
-In \cite{kwon20221ynm}, SK Hynix reported that the performance of the 8-channel GDDR6-AiM system degrades by two orders of magnitude for matrix-vector multiplication (4096 $\times$ 4096) and handwritten digit recognition [784 $\times$ (4096 $\times$ 4096 $\times$ 4096) $\times$ 10, ReLU] tasks when the memory interface bandwidth is reduced from 300~Gb/s to 2~Gb/s \cite{kwon20221ynm}.
-When only accelerating fully connected layers in GPT models, the system with 4 channels experienced $\sim$3$\times$ slowdown when memory interface bandwidth changes from 16~Gb/s to 2~Gb/s \cite{kwon2022system}.